yxuansu/TaCL/README.md

 ### 5. Replicate Our Analysis Results:
 We provide all essential code to replicate the results provided in our analysis section.
 The related codes and instructions are located in ./analysis directory. **Have fun!**

-### 5. Heatmap Visualization:
-We provide code to replicate our heatmap analysis.
-The jupyter notebooks are provided in ./heatmap_analysis directory.
-You can choose different sentences that are sampled from Wikipedia corpus to compare the results of vanilla BERT model and our CLBERT. **Have fun!**